Which of the following are the primary reactants involved in the ... | Channels for Pearson+

 1

-Understand the process of photosynthesis: Photosynthesis is a chemical process used by plants, algae, and some bacteria to convert light energy into chemical energy stored in glucose.
-It primarily occurs in the chloroplasts of plant cells.
+Understand the process of photosynthesis: Photosynthesis is a process used by plants, algae, and some bacteria to convert light energy, usually from the sun, into chemical energy stored in glucose.

-Identify the primary reactants: In photosynthesis, the primary reactants are carbon dioxide (CO₂) and water (H₂O).
-These substances are transformed into glucose and oxygen through a series of reactions.
+Identify the primary reactants: In photosynthesis, the main reactants are carbon dioxide (CO₂) and water (H₂O).
+These are the substances that are transformed during the process.

-Recognize the role of sunlight: Sunlight provides the energy required for photosynthesis.
-It is absorbed by chlorophyll, the green pigment in plants, which initiates the conversion of carbon dioxide and water into glucose.
+Recognize the role of sunlight: Sunlight provides the energy required for the photosynthesis reaction to occur, but it is not a reactant in the chemical sense.

-Clarify the incorrect options: Glucose and water, oxygen and glucose, and nitrogen and sunlight are not the primary reactants in photosynthesis.
-Glucose is a product, oxygen is a byproduct, and nitrogen is not directly involved in the photosynthetic process.
+Eliminate incorrect options: Glucose and sunlight, nitrogen and water, and oxygen and glucose do not fit the role of primary reactants in photosynthesis.
+Carbon dioxide and water are the correct reactants.

 Watch next